 A performance appraisal system is only as good as the people who use it.
 It should be designed to meet the needs of the organisation and the people who work there.
 It should take into account individual differences whilst reinforcing an organisation's goals and purpose.
 A performance appraisal should be constructive.
 It should make an employee feel positive about his or her contribution to your organisation and recognise what the organisation has to offer the employee.
 It is a two-way process that facilitates a win-win result.

-For assistance designing your performance appraisal system, or some guidelines as to various approaches taken by other organisations, you can contact one of our employer advisors for telephone advice and assistance: 0800 800 362 or email our Business AdviceLine at advice@businesscentral.org.nz
+For assistance designing your performance appraisal system, or some guidelines as to various approaches taken by other organisations, you can contact the AdviceLine.